fmacedoo/generators/README.md

 ```
 ## Migrations to other projects

-### use

-- To generate a react functional component.
+- Use to generate a react functional component.

 ```
 yo filas:rfc